openshift/bpfman-operator/hack/konflux/README.md

 To stop Mintmaker from opening PRs for a component (effectively freezing it), use the `mintmaker.appstudio.redhat.com/disabled` annotation.

+**Important**: The mintmaker annotation only prevents Mintmaker from creating update PRs.
+It does NOT prevent PipelinesAsCode from triggering builds when code changes are pushed.
+To fully disable a component's pipelines, you must also set the CEL expression to `"false"` in the `.tekton/*.yaml` files.

 #### Disable legacy components:
 ```bash
 # Disable ocp-* components in bpfman